Uncertainty is inherent in SNAP’s work

 The different sources of uncertainty can be more or less important for different questions or at different times in the climate projection.
-For example, emissions scenarios are fairly similar over the next few decades, so it might not be important to look at all of the emissions scenarios if you have a question about the 2030s, but it would be critical for a question about the end of this century.
+For example, emissions scenarios are fairly similar over the next few decades.
+It might not be important to study all of the emissions scenarios if you have a question about just the 2030s, but it would be critical for a question about the end of this century.
 On the other hand, the uncertainty from natural variability is particularly important over the next couple of decades.

 Data analysis and interpretations are always important, and must be understood in order to effectively and appropriately use our products.

 Scenario planning (allowing for more than one possible future) allows for greater flexibility in the face of high uncertainty, and is an important part of all SNAP model interpretation.
 Learn more about SNAP’s work in scenario planning.